tittof/FiSHDANCE/README.md

 This is a tcl c extension that provides an implementation of XSalsa20 with Poly1305 MAC (taken from libsodium)

-It uses a random nonce in front of every message.
-The overhead for the nonce and the MAC is 40 Bytes.
+It uses a mostly random nonce in front of every message.

+8 Bytes of the nonce are used as timestamp in milliseconds since epoch and messages older than 10 seconds are discarded if they were successfully decrypted to mitigate replay.

+The overhead (nonce + MAC) is 40 Bytes.

 Make sure you feed a good key with enough entropy (256 Bit):